COVID-19 Tenant Relief Act

 - Emphasis on multilingual, local outreach, fraud prevention, and customer service.

-- Program will be stood up to begin accepting applications no later than March 15, 2021.
+- Program will be stood up to begin accepting applications in March 2021.

 PROTECT TENANTS IMPACTED BY COVID-19